From the Cosmos to Man and back. A reading of Plate B in Aby Warburg’s Mnemosyne Atlas

 Different degrees of the cosmic system’s influence on Man.
 Harmonic correspondences.
 Later, conversion of harmony to abstract geometry, rather than one that is cosmically determined (da Vinci).

 Warburg himself, then, tells us in his note, what the main theme of the montage is, and its compositional meaning: astral influences that bind man’s body to “harmonic correspondences”.
-It is significant that he stresses the moment when, during the Renaissance revolution, Man understands the harmony that binds his body to the cosmos as being a series of norms which give rise to geometric abstractions rather than a burden of “cosmically determined” influences.
+It is significant that he stresses the moment when, during the Renaissance revolution, Man understands the harmony that binds his body to the cosmos as being a series of norms that give rise to geometric abstractions rather than a burden of “cosmically determined” influences.

-The rediscovery of classical antiquity was not a phenomenon generated in workshops, but a process of conflict between a new vitality and the survival of what preceded it: the antiquity that asserted itself, demonically transformed by astrology into religious matter, gave Warburg scope for clearly understanding the rebirth of antiquity as the result of modern Man’s attempt to free himself of practices in Hellenistic magic (Warburg 2014, 51).
+The rediscovery of classical antiquity was not a phenomenon generated in workshops, but a process of conflict between a new vitality and the survival of what preceded it: antiquity that asserted itself, demonically transformed by astrology into religious matter, gave Warburg scope for clearly understanding the rebirth of antiquity as the result of modern Man’s attempt to free himself of practices in Hellenistic magic (Warburg 2014, 51).

 In the montage, the two Renaissance works by Leonardo da Vinci and Albrecht Dürer respectively – two examples of “modern Man’s attempt to free himself” – are surrounded by various images taken from manuscripts and later printed works ascribable to the tradition of daemonic astrology in which the body of homo zodiacalis appears, fully or in part, to be surrounded, marked and constellated by astrological and planetary signs.